 - Eliminating high-protein foods such as milk, meat, fish, chicken, pork, eggs, beans, and nuts.

 - Eliminating foods and beverages made with aspartame, an artificial sweetener that contains phenylalanine.

-The essentials of PKU.
+What is PKU?
 University of Washington PKU Clinic website.
 Available at http://depts.washington.edu/pku/about/whatispku.html.
-Accessed on September 13, 2005.
+Accessed on August 12, 2013.